ethereumtf/eipfs/README.md

 IPFS: InterPlanetary File System

 OpenVPN: Open-source Virtual Private Network

+VPN-Tunneling: An encrypted connection between a device and a VPN server.

 ### E-IPFS Front-end
 Frontend introduces and describes E-IPFS, an enterprise IPFS.